 Ride Cornwall’s off-road trails

-Get on your bike and enjoy crowd-free cycling.
+Get on your bike and enjoy crowd-free cycling on Cornwall’s cycle trails.
 Try the Camel Trail or the Coast to Coast Trail from Portreath on the north coast to Devoran on the south.
 Or, go off-road at Lanhydrock or Cardinham Woods.
-Click here to find some cycle trails in Cornwall

 Get your skates on

 Try ice skating at the Eden Project.
 The ice rink at Eden is a winter wonderland and an experience not to be missed.
-There are sessions for everyone from toddlers to experienced skaters (open until 19 February 2017).
+There are sessions for everyone from toddlers to experienced skaters (open until mid-February).